flimflam-austin/hugo-cms-test/content/quick_reads/20180306-18-02-04-oscars-missed/index.md

       Gave birth to her first child, a son, days after she won Academy Award
     _key: card-2-bfa7f6c0-2d2e-4f2a-b304-840073971429
   - order: 2
+    useCheckmark: false
     body: >-
       > “At age 17, I enlisted in the National Guard.
 A few years later, I volunteered to go to Vietnam.
 Now I am proud to have served there for 12 months with Alpha Company of the 39th Infantry.
-(Applause). **Anyone else**?”
+(Applause).**Anyone else**?”